Górczewska: Overview

 The neighbourhood consists of mid- and high-rise apartment buildings, constructed in the large panel system technique, placed between Górczewska Street, Powstańców Śląskich Street, Czułchowska Street, and Lazurowa Street.
 In its centre, it features the Górczewska Park, which includes an amphitheatre.
 The neighbourhood has a total area of 117 ha, and when originally opened, featured 7,400 apartments for around 25,000 inhabitants.

 The area includes the Bemowo station of the M2 line of the Warsaw Metro rapid transit underground system, at the intersection of Górczewska and Powstańców Śląskich Street.
 Currently, at the intersection of Górczewska and Lazurowa Street, the Lazurowa station is also being built, with plans to open in 2026.
 Górczewska and Powstańców Śląskich Streets additionally have tracks of the tram network.

-The neighbourhood also includes the Church of Mary the Mother of God, belonging to the Catholic denomination, at 13 Muszlowa Street.
+The neighbourhood also includes the Church of Mary the Mother of God, which belongs to the Catholic denomination, and is located at 13 Muszlowa Street.